Martmists-GH/ndarray.simd/README.md

 I basically made this because [Viktor](https://github.com/JetBrains-Research/viktor) didn't really utilize their SIMD capabilities.

-As such, most of the JVM code for NDArray is mostly the same as Viktor.
+As such, most of the JVM code for NDArray is loosely based on Viktor.

 ### License